DanBzl/Finapp/README.md

 You can add a customer<br>
 You can see the customer list<br>
-The customers are grouped (Classification) based on their types. <br>
+The customers are grouped based on their types.
+(Classification)<br>
 You can search a customer

 ## Nodejs (v8.11.2) server